 The textured granules on your asphalt shingles act as the initial protective layer for your roof.
 The second these get knocked off, the less protection you have.
-Damaged or lost granules will lead to faster deterioration, and open your roof up to potential damage.
+Damaged or lost granules will lead to faster deterioration and open your roof up to potential damage.

 Golf ball-sized hail is over an inch in size and will hit your roof at a rate of 25-40 miles per hour during a storm.
 These displayed much more damage than the smaller ones.
-Keep in mind, that wind-driven hail can get up to speeds of 50, 60, and even 75 miles per hour.
+Keep in mind that wind-driven hail can get up to speeds of 50, 60, and even 75 miles per hour.
 That can definitely break a window, dent your roof, and cause some pretty severe damage.

-It’s hard to tell from this picture, and to see the dent amongst it’s textured grooves, but the hail did dent the metal shingle.
+It’s hard to see the dent amongst its textured grooves in this picture, but the hail did dent the metal shingle.
 The thing is, even if it had a dent, it wouldn’t necessarily compromise its integrity.
-We are also lucky that these shingles in particular have a design that hides imperfections pretty well.
+We are also lucky that these shingles, in particular, have a design that hides imperfections pretty well.

 We know that hail is not the only hazard that can come with a severe storm that can cause damage to your roof.
 High winds can blow debris, branches, and even detach shingles—all of which can leave dents and damage to your roof.
 Even a small shingle blowing off can fly over and damage another part of your roof.
 The same goes for a branch breaking off and scraping or gouging your shingles.

-We did a test using a big branch we found and we chucked it as hard as we could at our roofing samples and the branch left a gaping hole in the asphalt shingles.
-When we threw it at the metal shingles it left a decent-sized dent.
+We did a test using a big branch we found.
+We chucked it as hard as we could at our roofing samples, and the branch left a gaping hole in the asphalt shingles.
+When we threw it at the metal shingles, it left a decent-sized dent.

 Last but not least, and just for fun, we decided to see what a gigantic jar of pickles could do.
 The jar shattered, but no pickles were harmed.
 They taste just as amazing.

-So as you can see, even in our mediocre, very non-controlled environment experiment, large chunks of ice can cause both cosmetic and functional damage quite easily.
+So, as you can see, even in our mediocre, very non-controlled environment experiment, large chunks of ice can cause both cosmetic and functional damage quite easily.

 If you find yourself facing any sort of storm damage to your home, siding, or roof, give us a call for a FREE inspection and damage assessment.
-We do our very best to do storm estimates same day, otherwise, you can expect it the very next day.
+We do our very best to do storm estimates the same day, otherwise, you can expect it the very next day.